mmskyo/ComputerVision/README.md

 # Computer Vision and Deep Learning

-## recognizing nature image using CIFAR10
+## recognizing image using CIFAR10

 accuracy and loss graph